What is Carbon Neutrality?

-The first step is to develop a practical energy policy, supported by a clear strategy to deliver it.
+The first step to become carbon neutral is to develop a practical energy policy, supported by a clear strategy to deliver it.

 It is important that any policy created is designed to fit the organisation, accurately reflecting the company’s existing culture and objectives.